P-Michele/CTF/README.md

 # fuzzy-ctf

-You will find writeup and some tricks.
+You will find some tricks from portswigger and ctf.

 Email: perinimichele@protonmail.com